 5 tips for writing your thesis conclusion

-Writing a good conclusion is crucial to the success of your thesis, as it is the last thing that your reader will see and your chance to leave a good impression.
-In this article, we will give you 5 tips for an outstanding dissertation conclusion.
-We have also put together a step-by-step thesis conclusion guide that will help you getting started.
+Writing a good conclusion is crucial to the success of your thesis, since it's the last thing that your reader will see and the primary means to providing closure to your argument.
+In this article, we provide 5 tips for creating an outstanding conclusion.

-It can happen that you introduce new information in your conclusion, especially when you're trying to give the reader a sense of how the information can be applied in a broader sense.
-While you can pose questions or explain how the information is relevant, make sure to not introduce new key points.
+You may need to introduce some new information in your thesis conclusion, especially when you're trying to give the reader a sense of how the research can be applied or expanded.
+However, the conclusion is not the right place to introduce new data or other forms of evidence.
+While you may pose questions or explain how the information is relevant, avoid introducing additional major points.

-You might be tempted to add whatever you have missed to include in the chapters before to the conclusion.
-If you do that, the conclusion will not conclude anything but just raise more questions.
-If you find yourself in that situation, your topic might be too broad.
+You might be tempted to add points or data to your conclusion that you didn't include elsewhere.
+If you do that, the conclusion will not actually conclude anything.
+Rather, your conclusion will simply raise more questions.
+If you find yourself in that situation, your topic might be too broad and you may need to consider narrowing your thesis.

-If you need more advice, we highly recommend these two sources for your thesis conclusion:
+If you need more advice, we highly recommend these sources to help you as you write your thesis conclusion:

 Frequently Asked Questions about writing a thesis conclusion